Ennore: Industries and developmental projects

-Ennore Oil Spill
+Oil spill

 The 2017 Ennore oil spill was an oil spill that occurred outside the Kamarajar Port in Ernavoor, Tamil Nadu, India, on 28 January 2017.
 The spill occurred when the outbound empty LPG tanker M. T. BW Maple collided with the inbound fully loaded oil tanker M.T.
 Dawn Kanchipuram around 04:00 local time.
 In total around 196 tonnes of bunker fuel oil spilled into the sea.

 The coastline from Ennore southwards until Pondicherry (a stretch of 180 km) was in different severity affected by the spill, with the shore of Ennore most severely hit.
 There were reports of dead fish and dead olive ridley turtle along the coast on different beaches in Chennai and around.
 The impact of the spill has directly affected the local fishing community as there was a sharp fall in fish sale due to the existing notion amongst public that fishes are contaminated with oil and not fit to consume.
 Workers had to clean the oil on the shore without adequate protection which lead to skin irritation, throat irritation and breathing problems.